selsa-inube/bootcamps/content/frontend/html-css/html-css-lec-intro-to-html-css.md

+---
+title: Introduction to HTML & CSS
+type: lecture
+topic: html, css
+---

-# L1: Introduction to HTML & CSS
+# Introduction to HTML & CSS

+## Lectures

 **Read the following sections of the article:**